IRetr-0/Alt-Pascal-compiler/README.md

 # Alt-Pascal-compiler
-A for ever wip dumbed down version compiler that reads the alt pascal language.
+A forever wip dumbed down version compiler that reads the alt pascal language.